These extra thick and chewy, buttery gluten free blondies with white chocolate chips even have that crackly top everyone loves.

 - Add the dry ingredients, and mix by hand until well-combined.
 The batter will be very sticky, and very soft and pourable.

-- Add most of the chips, and mix until evenly distributed throughout the batter.
+- Add most of the chips (about 5 of the 6 ounces), and mix until evenly distributed throughout the batter.

-- Pour the batter into the prepared baking pan, and shake it into an even layer.
+- Pour the batter into the prepared baking pan, and shake and spread it into an even layer.
 Bang the pan flat on the countertop to break any large air bubbles in the batter.

 - Sprinkle the remaining chips evenly on top of the batter.
 Bang the pan again a few times to help the chips adhere.